 Older people with essential thrombocythemia are at risk of complications.
 People who've had prior blood clots or bleeding problems related to the disease are also at risk of complications.

 The abnormal blood clotting of essential thrombocythemia can lead to a variety of potentially serious complications, including:

 - Stroke.
 A clot that blocks blood flow to your brain can cause a stroke.
 If you develop signs and symptoms of a stroke, get immediate medical attention.

-Essential thrombocythemia can also cause bleeding with significant blood loss.
-A small number of people with essential thrombocythemia may later progress to these potentially life-threatening diseases:
+Rarely, essential thrombocythemia may progress to these potentially life-threatening diseases:

 - Acute myelogenous leukemia.
 This is a type of white blood cell and bone marrow cancer that progresses rapidly.

 - Myelofibrosis.
-This progressive bone marrow disorder results in bone marrow scarring, leading to severe anemia and enlargement of your liver and spleen.
+This progressive disorder results in bone marrow scarring, leading to severe anemia and enlargement of your liver and spleen.